Key excerpts from Steve Jobs' biography

 Jobs had offered Google an icon or two on the iPhone's home page; but in January 2010, HTC released a phone with multi-touch and other iPhone-like features that prompted Jobs to sue.

 "They are scared to death, because they know they are guilty.
-Outside of Search, Google's products -- Android, Google Docs -- are shit."
+Outside of Search, Google's products -- Android, Google Docs -- are s***."

 Schmidt met with Jobs for coffee days later, but Jobs remained enraged and nothing was resolved.